JChris246/upower-dashboard/README.md

 *Note: a .env file should be created and filled in with the appropriate values based on the .env.sample file.*

 After launching the client and the server, the application should be accessible in the browser at http://localhost:5173/

-*Note: The backend should also be able run with node, however it has not been tested*

 ## ✨ Preview